skip to main content

 the door is wide.

-Tessakin is for people who love in the plural.
-That includes — and this list is not exhaustive:
+tessakin is for people who love in the plural. this list isn't exhaustive:

-• People in transitionout of monogamy, out of a long relationship, into something new
+• people in transition, out of monogamy, into something new

 what we're not

-• Not a place to convince anyone of anything.
-We assume people already know what they want.
+• not a place to convince anyone of anything. people already know what they want.

 how we hold this space